Hybrid Work Toolboxes

 It has been designed for projects focussing on socially and environmentally beneficial behaviour change.
 The lenses cover a range of disciplines, and are phrased as questions or provocations to enable the toolkit's use as both a brainstorming tool and a guide for exploring the field of design for behaviour change.
 The toolkit is available to click through on the website and as a pdf download.

-It was developed by Dan Lockton.Design with Intent
+It was developed by Dan Lockton.VISIT TOOLBOX

 This playbook is a 27-page PDF that contains a range of suggestions and theories around digital transformation.
 Note that you have to sign up to download the PDF.